alanxuji/FCD-Select/README.md

-# FCD-Select
+# DeLaLA
-Experiment code for  "Selecting Central and Divergent Samples via Leading Tree Metric Space for Semisupervised Learning".
-NOTE: Please move the folders "data", "core", and "utils" into the folder "DeLaLA".
-Sorry for the misplace!
+code for "Semi-supervised Learning with Deterministic Labeling and Large Margin Projection" We offer one-click-run files for four datasets, run DeLaLA-DatasetName.py.
+If you have any problem with running the codes, feel free to contact us via Email on the arXiv paper.